darkphoenixfox/xenoDMD/README.md

 dmd_y = 0                           ; Y position of the DMD window
 dmd_bg = background.png             ; Background image for the DMD
 bg_alpha = 255                      ; Transparency level (0-255, where 255 is fully opaque)
-font_name = The Led Display ST      ; Font used for text in the DMD (Must be installed on the system)
+font_name = Digital Counter 7       ; Font used for text in the DMD (Must be installed on the system)

 ; Backglass settings
 [BACKGLASS]